openmobilityfoundation/mobility-data-specification/README.md

 # About

 The Mobility Data Specification (**MDS**), a project of the [Open Mobility Foundation](http://www.openmobilityfoundation.org) (**OMF**), is a set of Application Programming Interfaces (APIs) that helps cities better manage transportation in the public right of way, standardizing communication and data-sharing between cities and mobility providers, allowing cities to share and validate policy digitally, and enabling vehicle management and better outcomes for residents.
-Inspired in part by projects like [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/MobilityData/gbfs), MDS is focused on managing mobility services such as dockless scooters, bicycles, mopeds, car share, food and goods delivery, sidewalk robots, fixed route services and shuttles, fleets, busses, and passenger services.
+Inspired in part by projects like [GTFS](https://developers.google.com/transit/gtfs/reference/) and [GBFS](https://github.com/MobilityData/gbfs), MDS is focused on managing mobility services such as dockless scooters, bicycles, mopeds, car share, food and goods delivery, sidewalk robots, fixed route services and shuttles, fleets, busses, and passenger services like taxis, TNCs, and for-hire AVs.

 ![MDS Main Logo](https://i.imgur.com/AiUedl3.png)